If there’s one thing San Francisco is notorious for, is its cost of living.

 - July 1st: $8,923-$13,200

-To get a better idea of how timing and your moving method affects cost, use the moving cost calculator.
+To get a better idea of how timing and your moving method affect the cost of your move in particular, use the moving cost calculator.

 500 interstate moving companies, 3 months of research, cross-referenced reviews, license data, insurance data, and federal complaint records.